 ESA Contact Number – 0843 515 9427

 In the unfortunate event of an accident or an illness, many individuals living in the United Kingdom may find themselves without the ability to find work within the employment sector.
-Although there have been various means by which these individuals can receive benefits from such circumstances, the Employment and Support allowance (or ESA as it is commonly known) is a relatively new feature in the health care system.
-With the aid of this brief summary as well as speaking with a qualified representative through an ESA Contact Number, one can determine whether he or she may be applicable for this program.
+Although there have been various means by which these individuals can receive benefits from such circumstances, the Employment and Support allowance (or ESA, DWP and DLA which are run by directgov) is a relatively new feature in the health care system.
+With the aid of this brief summary as well as speaking with a qualified representative through an ESA Phone Number, one can determine whether he or she may be applicable for this program.

-What is ESA and how can it help you?
+What is ESA (employment and support allowance) and how can it help you?

 Employment and Support Allowance is a new type of benefit structure that began to replace claims for Incapacity Benefit and Income Support beginning in October of 2008.
 This fundamental shift in benefit management came about because previously claiming with Incapacity Benefit or Income Support proved challenging and confusing to many applicants by calling the ESA Contact Number we can help you understand the support and benefit available..